krzentner/language-world/data/text-davinci-003/goal_md/stick-pull-2.md

 Steps:  1.
-Put the gripper near the stick  2.
-Grab the stick with the gripper  3.
-Pull the stick towards the thermos  4.
-Push the stick against the thermos to pull it to the target location
-    First, put the gripper near the stick.
+Open the gripper and put it around the stick  2.
+Lift the stick to pick it up  3.
+Move the stick forward onto the thermos  4.
+Pull the stick in the direction of the goal  5.
+When the thermos is close to the goal release the stick  6.
+Move the robot's gripper away from the goal.

-    - When the robot's gripper is not above the stick, move the robot's gripper until the robot's gripper is above the stick and the robot's gripper is closed
+- When the robot's gripper is not around the stick, move the robot's gripper until the robot's gripper is around the stick and the robot's gripper is open
-    Now, we can use the gripper's force to pull the stick in toward the thermos.
+- When the robot's gripper is around the stick, move the robot's gripper until the stick is lifted off the ground
-    - When the robot's gripper is near the stick, move the robot's gripper until the robot's gripper is in front of the thermos and the robot's gripper is closed
+- When the robot's gripper is holding the stick, move the robot's gripper until the stick is in front of the thermos
-    Now we can push the stick against the thermos to move it to the target location.
-    - When the robot's gripper is in front of the thermos and the robot's gripper is closed, move the robot's gripper until the stick is near the target location
+- When the stick is in front of the thermos, move the robot's gripper until the stick is pulling the thermos in the direction of the goal
+- When the thermos is close to the goal, move the robot's gripper until the robot's gripper is away from the goal and the robot's gripper is open